APS Investigations and Findings

 OAH will send you and the APS representative notices about your case.
-You must note any dates listed in the notices and appear in person or by phone on all pre-hearing conference and hearing dates.
+Record any dates listed in the notices and appear in person or by phone on all pre-hearing conference and hearing dates.

 *Representing Yourself at an Administrative Hearing has more about the pre-hearing conference and the hearing.

-The pre-hearing conference is your chance to understand the issues better and to help you get ready for your hearing.
+The pre-hearing conference will help you understand the issues better and get ready for your hearing.

 Ask the ALJ to order the APS representative to send you a copy of your entire APS file, if they have not already done so.
-You can ask for the copy to be on paper or an electronic version, such as on a thumb drive.
+You can ask for a paper or an electronic copy, such as on a thumb drive.

-APS will only provide you a copy of the APS file if you sign a protective order.
-By doing this, you agree to use the file only to challenge the findings against you.
-You also agree not to disclose the records to anyone else.
+APS will only give you a copy of the APS file if you sign an agreement (a protective order) to use the file onlyto fight the findings against you and not to disclose the records to anyone else.

-The ALJ will send another letter with the deadlines for you and the APS representative to file evidence, such as documents, pictures, and other papers showing why the finding is incorrect, and to provide a list of witnesses.
-You must send the APS representative an exact copy of anything you send the ALJ by the date in the letter.
+The ALJ will send another letter with the deadlines for you and the APS representative to file evidence, such as documents, pictures, and other papers showing why the finding is wrong, and to provide a list of witnesses.
+You must send the APS representative an exact copy of everything you send the ALJ by the date in the letter.

-If the ALJ does not send you a deadline, your evidence is due to the ALJ and APS representative five days before the hearing.
-Check with witnesses first.
-Make sure they are willing and available to testify on your behalf.
+If the ALJ does not send you a deadline, your evidence is due to the ALJ and APS representative 5 days before the hearing.
+Check with your witnesses first.
+Make sure they can and will testify at the hearing.

 At the pre-hearing conference, tell the ALJ about any dates or times you cannot go to the hearing, or send OAH and the APS representative a letter about this.
 Otherwise, OAH just sets a date.
 Changing it can be hard.